mathans1695/Python-Practice/README.md

 # Own Python Module
 Navigate to Own Python Module folder to experience the module that I have created during my learning journey:

-   - **Array** - *Array like module, you can do perform basic array operations using this module.
+   - **Array** - *Array like module, you can perform basic array operations using this module.
 This module also has the capacity to create 2d array*

    - **Multiarray** - *Module to create multi-dimensional array, array of any dimensions can be created using this module.
 Accessing and setting values can be done by passing tuple to getter and setter method like multiarray(2,2,2).
 This module was created with the help of Array1 module*